envite-consulting/bpm-ai-hackday/README.md

 This repository hosts the preconfigured backend service for the Envite BPM AI Hackday.
 Camunda 8 operates within Docker containers, providing a flexible environment for orchestrating AI-driven workflows.
 The Spring Boot backend service harnesses the power of the Langchain4J Framework to integrate cutting-edge AI capabilities.
 It can either be launched directly from the IDE or deployed as a Docker container.

 # 📙 Prerequisites
+- The OpenAI API key that has been provided
 - Docker: https://docs.docker.com/get-docker/
 - Camunda Modeler: https://camunda.com/de/download/modeler/

 # 🚀 Quick Start Guide
+Enter your OpenAI API key in the `application.yaml` file located in the `src/main/resources` directory.
+The key should be assigned to the `langchain4j.open-ai.chat-model.api-key` property.

 To build the backend application, execute `mvn clean install` in the root directory.
 Subsequently, run `docker-compose up --build` to containerize the backend service and initiate Camunda 8.

 You can now access the various web applications.
 Use the username `demo` and the password `demo` to log in.